LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/docker.md

 Check the console for any errors.
 This can take a few minutes.

-Once SQL Server is up and running, open another terminal to start the Rest PKI Core instance.
+Once PostgreSQL is up and running, open another terminal to start the Rest PKI Core instance.

 Create a volume to use as blob storage: